V-LoL: A Diagnostic Dataset for Visual Logical Learning: Experiments: AI Systems on the V-LoL challenges

 \subsection{V-LoL Challenges}

-\textbf{Challenge 1: Visual Perception.} In the first challenge, we investigate the robustness of AI models to the visual complexity of V-LoL\emojitrain{} and V-LoL\emojiblock{}.
+\textbf{Challenge 1: Visual Perception.} In the first challenge, we investigate the robustness of AI models to the visual perceptual challenges posed by V-LoL\emojitrain{} and V-LoL\emojiblock{}.
 Here, we create two datasets based on the Theory X class rule on both visual representations, namely the train and the block representation.
-Fig.~\ref{fig:experiments} presents the final test set accuracies of all AI models on both visualization types.
+Fig.~\ref{fig:challenge1} presents the final test set accuracies of all AI models on both visualization types.
 It is evident that the evaluated models exhibit a remarkably similar level of performance on both.

-In the evaluations conducted on varying scene backgrounds (as shown in Tab.
-4 supp.), we also observe only marginal differences in performance.
-Altogether, these observations suggest that the performance differences between different models in fact stem from the difficulty of the reasoning task, rather than the perceptual difficulty.
-For the sake of brevity, all further experiments focus exclusively on the more complex train images set in the base scene.
+Alongside the different visual representations, V-LoL\emojitrain{} allows us to explore scene invariance.
+In Section C of the suppl., we conduct evaluations of the neural models across different background scenes.
+Throughout these evaluations (Fig. \ref{fig:sym_train} and Tab.~\ref{tab:scenecomparison} and \ref{tab:trans_class} (suppl.)) we can observe a modest decrease in accuracy as we transition from the base scene to more challenging scenes, such as desert, desert with sky, and finally, the fisheye scene.
+Furthermore, Tab.~\ref{tab:trans_class} (suppl.) in Sec.~\ref{supp:scenes3} reveals that the neural models fail to generalize to unseen scenes.
+Specifically, across all three neural models, when tested on images from previously unencountered scenes, performance plummets to levels akin to random guessing.
+For the sake of brevity, all further experiments focus exclusively on the more train images set in the base scene. \\